Complicated Relationship Between General Van Dorn and General Forrest

 When Forrest and Van Dorn first began working together, Forrest was unimpressed with Van Dorn’s leadership style.
 He believed that Van Dorn was more concerned with personal glory than with the success of the Confederate army, and he was wary of his impulsive nature.
 However, as they worked together, Forrest began to see that Van Dorn was not just a capable and dedicated officer, but a tactical genius in cavalry warfare.

-One of the key events that helped Forrest to change his opinion of Van Dorn was the Battle of Corinth in October 1862.
-This battle was a crucial moment in the Civil War, and Van Dorn played a vital role in ensuring that the Confederate army was able to hold its position against the Union forces.
-Despite the fact that the Confederate army was heavily outnumbered, Van Dorn’s leadership and determination helped to turn the tide of the battle in their favor.
+One of the key events that helped Forrest to change his opinion of Van Dorn was the Holly Springs Raid of 1862 that not only turned back Ulysses S. Grant in his attempt to capture the Confederacy’s main port, but likely saved the Confederate cause for the moment.
+This battle was a crucial moment in the Civil War, and Van Dorn played the main role in ensuring that the Confederate army was able to continue fighting against the Union forces.
+With Grant approaching, Van Dorn’s leadership and determination helped to turn the tide in the Confederates’ favor.

-What’s more, Forrest was witness to and part of Van Dorn’s defeat of famed Union General Ulysses S. Grant at the raid of Holly Springs.
-Once the two started working together in Spring Hill, Van Dorn led multiple successful attacks and Forrest’s opinion of Van Dorn was at an all-time high just before Van Dorn was assasinated by Dr. George Peters (George’s wife, Jessie Peters was having an affair with Van Dorn).
+General Forrest was witness to and part of Van Dorn’s defeat of famed Union General Ulysses S. Grant at the raid of Holly Springs.
+Once the two started working together in Spring Hill, Van Dorn led multiple successful attacks, including one of the most complete victories of the war at The Battle of Thompson’s Station, and Forrest’s opinion of Van Dorn was at an all-time high just before Van Dorn was assasinated by Dr. George Peters (George’s wife, Jesse Peters was having an affair with Van Dorn and there is credible evidence that the North used the affair to make Dr. Peter’s a northern asset and assassin).

 Another factor that helped to change Forrest’s opinion of Van Dorn was their shared experience of personal loss.
 Both men lost close friends and family members during the course of the war, and this tragedy helped to bring them closer together.
 They found solace in each other’s company, and as they grieved, they came to understand each other’s perspectives and motivations in a new way.